mago0/rachaelwilliams.fit/README.md

 # Rachael Williams Online Strength and Mobility

-Welcome to the repository for _rachaelwilliams.fit_.
+Welcome to the repository for [rachaelwilliams.fit](https://rachaelwilliams.fit).
 This website is a platform for Rachael Williams, a professional personal trainer, to offer her strength and mobility training services to clients.

 This repository contains the source code for the website, along with setup files, scripts, tests, and other resources necessary to run, maintain, and scale the platform.